-Those who are given a notice to appear will be required to attend their court date.
+Those who are given the notice to appear will be required to attend their court date.
 Normally, an individual is given a time, date, and location for their first court appearance.
-Individuals who do not appear in court may have a warrant issued for his or her arrest.
+Individuals who do not appear in court may have a warrant issued for or their arrest.

 First Court Appearance in Bexar County, Texas